grahamjenson/elasticbone/README.md

 Elasticmodels and elasticcollections reference an elasticsearch server, index and type.

-The default type is the snakecase of the (presumably camelcase) name of the model, in the case of a collection it is the snakecase of its defined model.
-It can be overwritten by setting a ```type```.
+The default type is the name of the model, in the case of a collection there is no default type.

 ```
 class User extends Elasticbone.ElasticModel